Carrie Quinlan: Career

-Writing
+Her television work includes EastEnders, Home, Miranda, New Tricks and Yonderland.
+In theatre she has worked extensively with Tamara Harvey.

 Quinlan has also written comedy for television and radio, on shows such as Tracey Ullman's Show, That Mitchell and Webb Sound and The Late Edition.
 From 2006 to 2009, Quinlan became a regular panellist on The News Quiz, where she and chairman Sandi Toksvig often bantered about their respective heights.
 During this period she also wrote comment pieces for New Humanist, The Royal Society of Arts, The Tablet and The Guardian.
-As of 2024 she was working with Joel Morris and Adam Tandy on a new television project.

-Podcasting

-Quinlan is co-host, with Andy Stanton, of Ask the Nincompoops, a podcast for children where the two play supposedly brilliant professors of everything and answer questions from young listeners.
-Badly.
+Quinlan co-hosted, with Andy Stanton, Ask the Nincompoops, a podcast for children where the two play supposedly brilliant professors of everything and answer questions from young listeners, while in fact making things up as they go along.
 It has been cited as one of the best podcasts for children by Huffington Post and The Guardian and was nominated for two awards at the 2020 British Podcast Awards.

 She has co-hosted The Guilty Feminist, and appeared as a guest on Griefcast, Comfort Blanket, Rule of Three, Worst Foot Forward and Always There, among others.

 Despite Margaret Cabourn-Smith asking more than once, Quinlan refuses to go on the podcast Crushed by Margaret Cabourn Smith, as she's too scared.

+In 2022 she starred in the European Premier of The Book of Will by Lauren Gunderson, at Bolton Octagon and Shakespeare North.

+In 2024 she appeared in acclaimed horror podcasts Broken Veil and Tond.

+Quinlan also teaches acting at The Actor's Lounge in Canterbury.